arjunzore09/Tech_Products_Report_2025/README.md

 7. Correlations & Trends:
 - A noticeable preference for Cash and UPI in rural and Tier-2 states.
 - Online channels see higher quantity sales, but Store channels generate higher revenue.
+# Conclusion:-
+- Cash and Store-based sales dominate, indicating strong in-person purchasing behavior.
+- Smartwatch and Desktop PCs are leading in both revenue and quantity.
+- States with metro cities (e.g., Maharashtra, Delhi) show higher sales, suggesting opportunities for expanding in high-density areas.
+- Payment flexibility should be maintained, but pushing for digital payments might optimize transaction management.
+- The company can optimize inventory by focusing on best-selling products and states with high sales growth.